mmaakh/fsdb/README.md

 This is a Python module that implements a key-value store with the following
 properties:

-  * **RAM efficient:** only queried key value is returned to RAM.
-The reset of the values are stored on disk.
+  * **RAM efficient:** only the queried key value is stored in RAM.
+The reset of the key values are kept on disk.

   * **Scalable search time**: if `f` is set to a uniformly distributed hash function, then the key values are indexed by a balanced multi-way